GALLERY

 Maia’s career has taken her across Europe, where she gained recognition for her compelling portrayal of the title role in Grigori Frid’s Das Tagebuch der Anne Frank at Theater Altenburg Gera in 2020—a performance hailed as “a momentous event” that both “enthralled and touched the audience.”
 (Ostthüringer Zeitung).
 During her tenure at Theater Altenburg Gera, she also performed in numerous opera galas, including Freistatt schöner Geister, Die ganze Welt ist Himmelblau, and Kriminal-Tango, showcasing her versatility with excerpts ranging from Verdi to Weber, which were recorded and broadcast by Mitteldeutscher Rundfunk to great acclaim.

-Earlier in her career, Maia interpretated the lead role of Pamina in Mozart’s Die Zauberflöte at the Oper Oder-Spree Festival in 2019.
-Following this success, she was invited back to reprise her role as Gretel in Humperdinck's Hänsel und Gretel for a second time with the Jenaer Philharmonie at the Volkshaus Jena.
+Earlier in her career, Maia interpreted the lead role of Pamina in Mozart’s Die Zauberflöte at the Oper Oder-Spree Festival in 2019.
+Following this success, she was invited back to reprise the role of Gretel in Humperdinck's Hänsel und Gretel for a second time with the Jenaer Philharmonie at the Volkshaus Jena.

 Maia is a graduate of the Thüringer Opernstudio, holds a Master of Opera from the Hochschule für Musik Franz Liszt Weimar, a Diploma of Opera from the Sydney Conservatorium of Music, and a Bachelor of Music/Arts from the University of New South Wales.
 Maia is sincerely grateful for the support she received throughout her studies including from the: MTO German-Australian Opera Grant; Helpmann Family Foundation Scholarship; Patricia Lucas Music Achievement Scholarship; Opera and Arts Support Group; NSW Wagner Society; and the Joan Sutherland and Richard Bonynge Foundation.